EldritchElli/SDW/Addons/Fantasy.md

 **Magic Outburts**

-Tags: Hostile; Stamina 1; Damage 8; Enhancment; Debility; Progress 5;
+Tags: Hostile; Stamina 3; Debility; XP 5;

 You Overcharge your magic causing your spells be stronger.
-You can Cause the next Spell deal additional damage or apply a status condition with 2 Severity.
-The sudden outburst leaves you lifeforce tainted preventing your from Healing Wounds for 1 Day.

 **Magus Esoterica**

-Tags: Stamina 1; Range 20; Research; Progress 4;
+Tags: Range Near; Research; XP 4;

+Target a Creature or object.
 You assertain the magical quantities of a creature or object.
-You learn if it can cast Spells, if it has Magical Weakness or Magical Resistance.
+You learn if it is has any Magical Properties, if it can cast Spells, if it has any Magical Weakness or Magical Resistance.

 ### Physical